eth-protocol-fellows/protocol-studies/docs/wiki/EL/el-architecture.md

 # Overview

-## Block Insertion and Validation Pipeline
+## Block Insertion And Validation Pipeline

 > [!NOTE]
 > This topic is open for collaboration on a separate branch